 Airlink follows strict criteria when deciding whether or not to mobilize its airline partners for a response.

 In an international emergency, the Humanitarian Programs team will look for a country or UN declaration of the need for international assistance.
 In a domestic emergency, a disaster declaration made by the state emergency management agency and/or FEMA is required for Airlink to provide assistance to its nonprofit partners.

 We encourage all of our nonprofit partners to respect the decisions of government entities – both foreign and domestic – and we do not enable “self-deployment” in cases where international aid is not welcome.

-The number of people affected (as a proportion of the population of the area), number of deaths, number of injuries are all indicative of humanitarian need.
-When a rapid-onset disaster strikes a rural or unpopulated area, there is often no need to dispatch international assistance.
+The number of people affected (as a proportion of the population of the area), number of deaths, and number of injuries are all indicative of humanitarian need.
+When a rapid-onset disaster strikes a relatively unpopulated area, there is often no need to dispatch international assistance.

 “Do our partners need airlift?” is the single most important question we ask following a rapid-onset emergency.
 If a need can be adequately met through existing staffing frameworks and pre-positioned stocks or ground transportation, an air response may not be a good use of our airline partners’ assets.

 We work with our nonprofit partners, as well as multilateral organizations such as the World Food Programme Logistics Cluster, to understand the existing NGO presence in-country and the need for surge capacity to support a government-led response.